-Bigfoot Hunters Search Ohio After “Credible” Sighting
+Bigfoot Hunters Search Ohio After ‘Credible’ Sighting

 He did admit that she could have misinterpreted what she saw.

 On April 14 and 15, Professor Meldrum will make two presentations at the National Oregon/California Trail Center in Montpelier regarding Bigfoot sightings.
-He will discuss society’s shfiting perspectives on Bigfoot sightings and dissect the famous video of Bigfoot walking, as well as be signing his books.
+He will discuss society’s shifting perspectives on Bigfoot sightings and dissect the famous video of Bigfoot walking, as well as be signing his books.

 Meanwhile, the group Searching For Bigfoot has until Christmas Day in December to award the $1 million prize to anyone who can locate Bigfoot.